fspamo/push_swap/README.md

 The program prints `Error` to `stderr` and exits if:
 - Any argument is not a valid integer
-- An integer is out of `INT` range
 - There are duplicate values

 ---